jasonalner/jasonalner.github.io/README.md

 # jasonalner
 Hello!
 I'm Jason
-A Web Developer
+A Junior Web Developer based in Brackley, Northants.

-I'm currently learning HTML, CSS and JavaScript
+I'm currently working as a Junior Web Developer, using HTML, CSS and JS whilst studying and coding personal projects using React.js.

-You can reach me at jason.alner@gmail.com
+If you're interested in a chat, or finding out more you can reach me at jason.alner@gmail.com

+:)